Kesavaram railway station

-Kesavaram is an Indian Railways station in Kesavaram, a village in Dr. B. R. Ambedkar Konaseema district of Andhra Pradesh.
+Kesavaram is an Indian Railways station in Kesavaram, a village in West Godavari district of Andhra Pradesh.
 It lies on the Vijayawada–Chennai section and is administered under Vijayawada railway division of South Coast Railway zone.
 Five trains halt in this station every day.
 It is the 3520th-busiest station in the country.

 History

 Between 1893 and 1896, 1288 km of the East Coast State Railway, between Vijayawada and was opened for traffic.
 The southern part of the East Coast State Railway (from Waltair to Vijayawada) was taken over by Madras Railway in 1901.